shogun-toolbox/docs/INTERFACES.md

     $ python path/to/octave_example.py

 ### Ruby
+This needs `modshogun.rb` to be visible, which is either in `path/to/build/src/interfaces/ruby_modular/` or in something similar to `path/to/shogun-install/lib/x86_64-linux-gnu/site_ruby`
+    $ export RUBYLIB="path/to/modshogun.rb:$RUBYLIB"

+Running an example:

+    $ ruby path/to/ruby_example.rb

 ### R
+This needs `modshogun.R` to be visible, which is either in `path/to/build/src/interfaces/r_modular/` or in something similar to `path/to/shogun-install/lib/R/site-library`
+    $ export R_LIBS_USER="path/to/modshogun.R:$R_LIBS_USER"

+Running an example:
+    $ R --no-restore --no-save --no-readline --slave -f path/to/r_example.rb

 ### Lua
+This needs `libmodshogun.so` (this is the interface file, not the shared library file `libshogun.so`) to be visible, which is either in `path/to/build/src/interfaces/lua_modular/` or in something similar to `path/to/shogun-install/lib/lua/5.1/`
+    $ export LUA_CPATH="path/to/libmodshogun.so:$LUA_CPATH"

+Running an example:
+    $ R --no-restore --no-save --no-readline --slave -f path/to/r_example.R

 ### CSharp
-This needs `modshogun.dll` to be visible, which is either in `path/to/build/src/interfaces/csharp` or in something similar to `path/to/shogun-install/lib/cli/shogun/`
+This needs `modshogun.dll` to be visible, which is either in `path/to/build/src/interfaces/csharp_modular` or in something similar to `path/to/shogun-install/lib/cli/shogun/`

 Compiling code works with the mono C# compiler and passing location of the above file